Barrick eyes new mines, not deals, for future growth - NewsBreak

 Bristow said the company will strike a deal should an appealing one present itself, which he described as a mine that can produce 500,000 ounces of gold annually "for a long time" and be profitable at gold prices of $1,200 an ounce.
 But he stressed that acquisitions would be a secondary focus.

-Bristow also in the past year repeatedly floated a buyout of rival Freeport-McMoRan Inc, saying such a tie-up would make logical sense.
-Now, though, that interest is gone.
+Bristow also in the past year repeatedly floated a buyout of rival Freeport-McMoRan Inc (FCX.N), saying such a tie-up would make logical sense.
+Now, though, that interest is gone. read more

 "It was absolutely the right thing to consider," Bristow said.
 "But right now, today, I think there are better fish to fry than Freeport."